TomodomoCo/rach5-helper/README.md

 You can install the theme and plugin in any order, however the theme will break on the front-end until you have the helper installed.
 A helpful notification in the admin panel will guide you to the zip upload page, so you can upload the <a href="https://github.com/vanpattenmedia/rach5-helper/zipball/master">most recent zip file</a>.

-#### Updates
-Updates are handled via a custom update API.
-Your WordPress installation will communicate with our update server via HTTPS.
-We do not save or harvest any information, but your installation does send your current WordPress version so we can programatically check compatibility with the latest version of rach5-helper.
-It is never recorded or seen by human eyes.

-The custom update API is, to the best of our knowledge, fully compatible with remote WordPress update services as well, making bulk-administration easier and more effective.
-Still, always come here to see what we've changed before updating!

 ### What is Rach5?
 **Rach5** (that's pronounced _Rock_ as in _Rach_-maninov) is a WordPress theme boilerplate developed by Chris Van Patten for Van Patten Media.